-Who could resist the ambrosial abundance of sweet peas?
+Who could resist the ambrosial abundance of Sweet Peas?
 It is impossible to get enough of these romantic, old fashioned favourites.

 We are continually searching for the best plant varieties out there and in our quest we have uncovered the most impressive Sweet Peas yet.
 ‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely, exuding a delightful cloud of perfume.
 We are totally impressed with their vigour and lovely long stems.

 Sweet Peas are quite clever as they can bloom in two different seasons.
-Basically, if you plant them in spring they will bloom in autumn and vice versa, there is around a 12 week wait from planting to bloom.
+Basically, if you plant them in spring, they will bloom in autumn and vice versa.
+There is around a 12 week wait from planting to bloom.